Lab Director

 Colleen Altomari

-Emma is a senior undergraduate student majoring in Speech Pathology & Audiology from Hamilton, Ohio.
-She is also pursuing a minor in Disability Studies and has an interest in pediatric audiology.
-Her passion for audiology comes from her belief that access to sound enhances communication and connection.
-She plans to graduate from Miami University in 2025 and pursue her Doctor of Audiology (Au.D.) degree.
+Colleen is a senior undergraduate student majoring in Speech Pathology & Audiology from Delaware, Ohio.
+She is also pursuing a double major in Italian Studies.
+Colleen has a current career aspiration to become a pediatric audiologist.
+Her interest in audiology comes from her past history of hearing difficulties, and wanting to help children like her.
+She plans to graduate from Miami University in 2026 and pursue her Doctorate of Audiology.

-Lauren is a senior undergraduate student majoring in Speech Pathology & Audiology from Cleveland, Ohio.
-She is interested in working with children in a clinical or school setting.
-Her passion for speech pathology comes from the desire to make a meaningful difference in the lives of others.
-Lauren plans to graduate from Miami University in 2025 and pursue her master’s degree in Speech-Language Pathology.
+Rachel is a senior undergraduate student majoring in Speech Pathology and Audiology from Plainfield, Illinois.
+She is pursuing a minor in disability studies and entrepreneurship.
+Rachel has a current passion for becoming an early intervention and pediatric speech-language pathologist.
+Her passion for speech pathology stems from the experiences she has faced with family members during their journeys through speech therapy, and she wants to make a difference in others’ lives.
+She plans to graduate from Miami University in 2026 and pursue her Master’s in Speech Pathology.

 Recent Graduates